-We found two unique studies (reported in five articles)69-73 that met our inclusion criteria for KQ4 (Table 5).
-We found no trials designed to evaluate if earlier treatment or treatment of screen-detected, well-differentiated thyroid cancer results in better patient outcomes compared to observation (i.e., delayed treatment) or symptomatic well-differentiated thyroid cancer.
+We found two unique studies (reported in five articles)69-73 that met our inclusion criteria for KQ 4 (Table 5).
+We found no trials designed to evaluate if earlier treatment or treatment of screendetected, well-differentiated thyroid cancer results in better patient outcomes compared with observation (i.e., delayed treatment) or treatment of symptomatic, well-differentiated thyroid cancer.
 Due to major limitations in the study designs (e.g., lack of adjustment for confounders), it is uncertain if earlier or immediate treatment versus delayed or no surgical treatment improves patient outcomes for papillary carcinoma or papillary microcarcinoma.

-One fair-quality retrospective observational study using SEER data from 1973 to 2005 compared survival rates of persons treated or not treated for papillary thyroid cancer.
-69 Treatment included partial or total thyroidectomy with or without postoperative RAI ablation.
-A total of 35,663 persons was analyzed; only 440 (1.2%) had not been treated.
-Compared with treated patients, untreated persons were older (mean age, 51 vs. 46 years) had a shorter length of followup (mean, 5.9 vs. 7.6 years), had more missing data on tumor size (46% vs. 16% undocumented size), and had a smaller proportion of small tumors (1 cm or less) (13% vs. 40%).
-Overall, untreated persons had a slightly worse 20-year survival rate compared with treated persons (97% vs. 99%, p<0.001).
-These results were not adjusted for the age, sex, tumor size, or any other potential confounders between treated and untreated persons, which limited our ability to compare the effect of treatment (vs. a case mix of patients) on patient outcomes.
-In a subgroup analysis limited to the 381 untreated patients between 1983 and 2005, those who were recommended for treatment had a slightly lower 10-year survival rate than did persons who were not recommended for treatment (98.1% vs. 99.3%, p<0.001).
+One fair-quality retrospective observational study using SEER data from 1973 to 2005 compared survival rates of persons treated versus not treated for papillary thyroid cancer.
+Treatment included partial or total thyroidectomy, with or without postoperative RAI ablation.
+In total, 35,663 persons were analyzed; only 440 (1.2%) had not been treated.
+Compared with treated patients, untreated patients were older (mean age, 51 vs. 46 years), had a shorter length of followup (mean, 5.9 vs. 7.6 years), had more missing data on tumor size (46% vs. 16% undocumented size), and had a smaller proportion of small tumors ( $\leq 1$ cm) (13% vs. 40%).
+Overall, untreated persons had a slightly worse 20-year survival rate compared with treated persons (97% vs. 99%; p<0.001).
+These results were not adjusted for age, sex, tumor size, or any other potential confounders between treated and untreated persons, which limited our ability to compare the effect of treatment (vs. a case mix of patients) on patient outcomes.
+In a subgroup analysis limited to the 381 untreated patients from 1983 to 2005, patients who were recommended for treatment had a slightly lower 10-year survival rate than those who were not recommended for treatment (98.1% vs. 99.3%; p<0.001).
 In comparison, treated patients had a 10-year survival rate of 99.5 percent.
 Survival rates were not adjusted for other important confounders.

-One fair-quality prospective study (reported in four separate articles) in Japan that was conducted from 1993 to 2013 examined the recurrence of disease in and the survival rate of persons with papillary microcarcinoma who opted for immediate surgery versus those who opted for observation or active surveillance.
-70-73 From 1993 to 2004, 1,395 persons were analyzed, 340 of whom opted for observation with ultrasound once or twice per year.
-70 Thirty-two percent (n=109) who opted for observation ultimately had surgery.
-After approximately 6 years of followup, two persons in the immediate surgery group and no persons in the observation groups had died.
-Three percent (32 of 1,055) of subjects in the immediate surgery group experienced disease recurrence, and no subjects in the observation group developed distant metastases.
+One fair-quality prospective study (reported in four separate articles) in Japan conducted from 1993 to 2013 examined the recurrence of disease in and the survival rate of persons with papillary microcarcinoma who opted for immediate surgery versus observation or active surveillance.70-73 From 1993 to 2004, 1,395 persons were analyzed, 340 of whom opted for observation with ultrasound once or twice per year.
+Thirty-two percent (n=109) of those who opted for observation ultimately had surgery.
+After approximately 6 years of followup, two persons in the immediate surgery group and no persons in the observation group had died.
+Three percent (32/1,055) of subjects in the immediate surgery group experienced disease recurrence, and no subjects in the observation group developed distant metastases.
 An additional 2,153 persons were diagnosed with papillary microcarcinoma from 2005 to 2013, 1,179 of whom opted for active surveillance and 974 of whom opted for immediate surgery.
-73 Only eight percent (n=94) who opted for observation ultimately had surgery.
+Only 8 percent (n=94) of those who opted for observation ultimately had surgery.
 After approximately 4 years of followup, no patients in either group developed distant metastases or died from thyroid cancer.
-Again, patients self-selected into one of two groups, therefore the observation group had several statistically significant differences compared to the immediate surgery group at baseline and outcomes were not adjusted for any confounders.
+Again, patients self-selected into one of two groups; therefore, the observation group had several statistically significant differences compared with the immediate surgery group at baseline, and outcomes were not adjusted for any confounders.